Bringing the Simplicity and Balance Back to Healthy

 2. Be Intentional on Social Media

 While social media can help to inspire you along your health journey, it can also leave you feeling inadequate and riddled with anxiety to be perfect.
 I experienced the downside of social media earlier this year.
 As I was scrolling down my Instagram newsfeed, I noticed that I was following women and brands whose version of healthy was completely unattainable.
-The kind of profiles where cooking a colorful plant-based meal, watering succulent plants, showing off chiseled abs, going to a hot yoga class, applying a clay mask and indulging in a candle-lit bath are an everyday occurrence.
-This became the ideal for me and I wanted so much to be just as healthy and engaged in self-care practices as the people I was following.
-The only problem was I could never actually master it.
+The kind of profiles where cooking a colorful plant-based meal, watering succulent plants, going to a hot yoga class, applying a clay mask and indulging in a candle-lit bath are an everyday occurrence.
+Sounds exhausting right?
+This became the ideal for me and I wanted so much to be just as healthy and engaged in self-care as the people I was following.
+The only problem was that I could never actually master it.
 Health became an evasive concept that was always out of reach.
-That same day, I decided to unfollow everyone who lacked substance and authenticity.
+So, I decided to unfollow everyone who lacked substance and authenticity.
 Sure it was nice to look at beautifully filtered photos, but that's all it was - a filtered photo.
 After my purge, I took my time to find and follow people/brands who were inspiring.
 Those who had a holistic approach to health.
 Those who viewed food as a way to heal the body, not deprive it.
 Those who know that mental health and physical health go hand in hand.
 Once I began using social media intentionally, I stopped feeling the pressure to accept an unrealistic and shallow definition of healthy.

 3. Get some Perspective